mvolkmann/blog/src/prolog.md

 1. Add facts and rules to a Prolog source file that has an extension of `.pl`
 1. Load Prolog source files into the Prolog app.
-1. Enter questions in the Prolog app.
+1. Enter queries in the Prolog app.

 Unfortunately Prolog and Perl use the same file extension for their source files.